-Be it an ordinary high school project or a mind blowing arcing project, a Tesla Coil is always fun to build and will definitely make your project look cool and attractive.
-A Tesla Coil is a simple coil that creates a high voltage electric field in the air when a small input power (9V) is provided, this electric filed is strong enough to glow small light bulbs.
-This principle was invented by the Nicola Tesla, who also holds the credit for inventing Induction Motors, AC current, neon bulbs, Remote controls etc..
+Be it an ordinary high school project or a mind-blowing arcing project, a Tesla Coil is always fun to build and will definitely make your project look cool and attractive.
+A Tesla Coil is a simple coil that creates a high voltage electric field in the air when a small input power (9V) is provided, this electric field is strong enough to glow small light bulbs.
+This principle was invented by Nicola Tesla, who also holds the credit for inventing Induction Motors, AC current, neon bulbs, Remote controls, etc..

 - 22K Resistor

 - 9V Battery (or 5V Supply)

 Before we start building the Tesla coil, it is very important to know how it works.
 Only then we will be able to build and debug one successfully.
 The Tesla coil works with the principle of Electromagnetic Induction.
 According to which, when a conductor is placed under a varying magnetic field, a small current will be induced inside the conductor.
 For a Tesla coil this conductor will be called as the secondary coil and the varying magnetic field will be produced by the primary coil by passing an oscillating current through the primary coil.

 It might sound a bit confused, but let us proceed with the circuit diagram where things will be made much clear.